 The price for lying on Facebook – your mental health

-A poll has found that two thirds of internet users tinker with the truth about themselves online; sometimes small things – like what they’re doing – to pretty hefty things, like inventing relationships.
+According to The Independent, a poll has found that two thirds of internet users tinker with the truth about themselves online; sometimes small things – like what they’re doing – to pretty hefty things, like inventing relationships.
 As well as this, a whopping fifth of 18-24 year olds say their online profile is absolutely nothing like their real life.
 But apparently it causes more hassle than it’s probably worth, as keeping up with the lies is a hassle and often not possible (three out of ten users said they couldn’t keep up with this fake version of themselves they put online).
 It can also confuse the users themselves, and they get mixed up between reality and what they’ve written online.

 A psychologist talking about the effects that this can have says it’s understandable but can cause problems, as we can lose ourselves to this online version, and may not recognise ourselves any more.
 This can cause all sorts of not-fun feelings, like guilt, paranoia and alienation.
 So, although it’s tempting to turn your Friday night on the sofa with Ben and Jerry’s and a trashy film into an amazing night out (on Facebook at least), maybe best just to ‘fess up, or leave it well alone!